MPI-Dortmund/FLIM_Thermometry/README.md

 This repository contains exemplary code to generate and fit photon arrival time histograms from time correlated single photon counting (TCSPC) measurements.
-Additionally, we provide and 1 sample data files each for the common SPC and PTU format that were used in [cite: Publication].
+Additionally, we provide and 1 sample data files each for the common SPC and PTU format that were used in [1].

 Files in this repository:
 parsePTUFile.m              -- convert binary PTU-data file of photon arrival times to Matlab structure
 parseSPCFile.m              -- convert binary SPC-data file of photon arrival times to Matlab structure
 tcspcIRF.m                  -- adapted from [2]: 5-parameter IRF-model based on a gaussian with asymmetric flanks